KitchenBoy08/Quest-MP/README.md

 [You can view a basic installation guide here.](INSTALLATION.md)

 ## Networking
 Fusion is networked and built around Steam, but the networking system can be swapped out using a Networking Layer.
-This fork adds its own Networking layer using P2P called Riptide.
+This fork adds its own Networking layer using a networking solution called Riptide.

 # Check Fusion's Repo for Fusion Information